What Does It Mean To Be House Poor And How Can You Avoid It?

 Poor Understanding Of The Costs Of Homeownership

-- Property taxes: Although these are usually included in your monthly mortgage payment along with homeowners insurance if you have an escrow account, one of the important things to realize is that your mortgage lender is preapproving you based on an estimated initial property tax payment.
-This is one of the biggest items that fluctuates on a yearly basis.
+- Property taxes.
+Although these are usually included in your monthly mortgage payment along with homeowners insurance if you have an escrow account, one of the important things to realize is that your mortgage lender is preapproving you based on an estimated initial property tax This is one of the biggest items that fluctuates after you buy a home.
 If your property value rose a lot from what the previous owner paid for the house, your taxes are likely to do the same.
 Make sure you understand how often values are reassessed and how rates are set.
-You can also get an idea of past taxes by looking at city property records.
+You can also get an idea of past taxes by looking at city real estate assessors property records.

-- Down payment and closing costs: Although the down payment and other closing costs are paid upfront and not something to think about from a monthly expense perspective, this represents a significant outlay of savings.
+- Down payment and closing costs.
+Although the down payment and other closing costs are paid upfront and not something to think about from a monthly expense perspective, this represents a significant outlay of savings.
 With that in mind, it’s important to consider how much you have to put down on the home in light of your other financial goals and aspirations for the near future when buying a home.

 Change In Circumstances

 The loss of a job is a tough pill to swallow under normal circumstances.
-Given the current national struggle with COVID-19, many people are now losing incomes due to a situation that’s completely beyond their control.
-Moreover, this situation makes it even more difficult to find a job to replace the lost income.
+Given the current national struggle with COVID-19, the job market can be a challenge to predict.
+Moreover, this situation may make it even more difficult than usual to find a job to replace the lost income.

 Even if you’re working, there are other situations that can play a factor, like a major unexpected medical expense.
-These things can throw a curveball in your best-laid plans.
+These things can ruin your best-laid plans.
 Whatever the case, you’re going to be in a better position for the future if you’re not stretching your budget to the max in order to pay housing expenses.

 What Percentage Of My Income Should Be Allocated Toward Housing?